-It seems only fitting that a wordless picture book get the briefest of introductions.
+It seems only fitting that wordless picture books receive the briefest of introductions.
 I didn’t really “get” wordless picture books when my kids were very young and learning to read.
 I thought that words WERE necessary to tell a story.
 And that the point of words in a picture book is to teach kids to read.
 But now I am among the converted.
 Wordless picture books teach kids to use their imaginations.

 Some of these amazing illustrator storytellers simply don’t need words at all to tell a fantastical story.
 David Weisner comes to mind immediately.
 For other wordless books, we have had fun putting words to the pictures, sometimes even writing in the book to preserve my child’s story.